 - Save that bacon fat for cooking with later.
 Use it to crisp-up potatoes, cook eggs or even make a warm spinach salad dressing, and so much more.
 Store the bacon fat in the fridge or in the freezer.
 It lasts a long time.

 There are so many options out there when it comes to buying bacon.
 It can feel really confusing when all you want to buy is some dang good bacon, right?
-Buy thick-sliced and applewood smoked bacon.
+Smoked, double-smoked, thick-cut, thin cut and just about everything in between.
+The simple answer: Buy thick-sliced and applewood smoked bacon.

 I don’t know about you, but for me, there’s just something about unwrapping bacon that is wrapped in butcher paper rather than being sealed up in a vacuum-sealed plastic.
-There’s just something about opening butcher paper that just makes it seem like it will taste better.
+Butcher paper just makes it seem like it will taste better.
 That’s definitely not to say that high-quality bacon can’t come from a package.

 How to Cook Bacon in the Oven